 - Finally, as a small and privately held firm, there was little sharing of financial or performance information outside the leadership team.

-Results of the Scrum Transition
+Results of the Transition to the Scrum Methodology

 Since moving from Waterfall to Scrum in 2013, the company performance has been nothing short of remarkable.